eagle840/killercoda-labs/workInProgress/asdf/step1.md

 ## user setup

+Some ruby applications don't like to run as root, so we'll add a user  'koda'

 `sudo adduser --gecos "" koda`{{exec}}

 The `--gecos ""` option allows you to bypass the prompts for additional user information